godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 _______

 The last bit we need to do for the weapons is add 'reloading' to the knife.
-Add the following global variables to ``Weapon_Knife.gd``:
+Add the following class variables to ``Weapon_Knife.gd``:

 ::